Alexandroidd/sketch-photoshop-basics/README.md

 ## Measuring

 When creating a site from a comp, it's **crucial** that you start by measuring the size of the page and its elements.
 Keep in mind that **many working designers do not not understand responsive design** and will make 'best case scenario' comps that neglect or ignore development neccesities.
-It is an extreme pain in the ass to change the size of page elements after you've contructed your frontend - so begin every project by answering these questions, asking designers, project managers, and even clients when neccessary:
+It is an extreme pain in the ass to change the size of page elements after you've contructed your frontend - so begin every project by answering these questions; by asking designers, project managers, and even clients when neccessary:

 1. What happens on a screen larger than the provided comp?
-	a.
-Do all elements stretch, or only some?
+	* Do all elements stretch, or only some?
-	b.
-Is there a max-width you want to set, in the case of TV-sized screens?
+	* Is there a max-width you want to set, in the case of TV-sized screens?
-	c.
-Do you have photography/graphics that are high enough resolution to support your max size?
+	* Do you have photography/graphics that are high enough resolution to support your max size?

 2. What happens on screens smaller than the provided comp?
-	a.
-At what point do horizontally-lined elements begin to stack?
+	* At what point do horizontally-lined elements begin to stack?
-	b.
-Does any content dissapear at smaller sizes?
+	* Does any content dissapear at smaller sizes?
-	c.
-Will you need different crops of your images for small screens?
+	* Will you need different crops of your images for small screens?
-	d.
-Is there a min-width for your page, or any elements?
+	* Is there a min-width for your page, or any elements?

 Your client/designer will either have answers to these questions, or they'll need to get them to you. **Starting your work before these questions are answered will almost certainly result in costly rework.** Clients can be defensive of billing the extra hours needed to answer questions they see as 'obvious', and they may pressure you to start without all the info you need - if this is the case, do your best to explain that starting a website build without accurate measurements is the same as starting construciton on a blueprint without any labeled sizes on it.
 If they wouldn't guess with a physical building, you shouldn't for a website either.